leannevu/HashTable/README.md

 # HashTable

-Avoided collisions by creating an array of linked lists coded in C++
+Implement HashTable data structure and avoid collisions by creating an array of linked lists